gcxchange-gcechange/appsvc-fnc-dev-gcxonboardsync-dotnet001/README.md

 ## Summary

-Syncs users between IDF and GCXchange
+Syncs users between IDF (Identity Federation) and GCXchange
 - get a list of synced deparments
 - loop through the list and perform the following actions for each department:
   - get the security group id from a json file in the storage account